R&A 'seriously looking' at Open outside UK - McIlroy

 McIlroy is four shots behind K Club leader Shubhankar Sharma after a three-under round which included birdies at his final two holes.

-Fellow Irishman Shane Lowry carded seven birdies and three birdies in a 68, while Ryder Cup captain Luke Donald also sits at four under.
+Fellow Irishman Shane Lowry carded seven birdies and three bogies in a 68, while Ryder Cup captain Luke Donald also sits at four under.

 Former Ryder Cup player and captain Thomas Bjorn shot an impressive 66, along with English pair Ross Fisher and Jordan Smith.